 “Yeah.
 It’s nice and clear tonight, gonna be a frigid one.”
 Mac disengaged and went to kick off his shoes, hang up his coat in the closet, and then stow his weapon under the sink.
 Tony followed him into the kitchen.

 Mac cocked an eye at his bathrobe.
 “Are you just out of the shower?”

 Tony ran a nervous hand over the terrycloth on his hip.
 “In a way.
 A little while ago.”

 “Stopped at the bakery for French bread.
 It’s still warm.”

-“Oh.”
+“Oh!”
 That got Tony, right where he lived.
+Fuck yeah, there’s a romantic in there.
 “Kiss me properly, damn it.”

 “Do you need to be forgiven for something?”

 “Might work.”
-Tony tipped his face up again for Mac’s kiss.
+Tony tipped his head up again for Mac’s kiss.
 Yeah, even better.